-- 1. Demonstrate an understanding of story idea creation. - 2.
-Comprehend the basic structure and format of a news story (lead, body, and conclusion). - 3.
-Demonstrate an understanding of reporting and feature writing. - 4.
-Demonstrate an understanding of designing newspaper pages.
+- 1. Evaluate newsworthiness of information. - 2.
+Demonstrate an understanding of story idea creation. - 3.
+Comprehend the basic structure and format of a news story (lead, body, and conclusion). - 4.
+Demonstrate an understanding of reporting and feature writing. - 5.
+Demonstrate an understanding of multimedia journalism and alternative story forms. - 6.
+Demonstrate an understanding of journalistic ethics.

 What to expect from this class: This course includes work on the staff of the college newspaper, The Plainsman Press, selling ads, taking photographs, writing stories or designing page layouts on computer.
 Much of the work is done in class using the most modern equipment.
-By the end of the course, you should have practiced and improved your skills in at least one of the following areas: reporting, writing and editing; layout and design; advertising; and photography.
+By the end of the course, you should have practiced and improved your skills in at least one of the following areas: reporting, writing and editing; layout and design; advertising; photography; and public relations.